Juan Miguel Zubiri: House of Representatives (1998–2007)

 After serving as chief of staff of his father, Representative Jose Maria Zubiri, Jr., from 1995 to 1998, he ran for the seat representing the third district of Bukidnon to be vacated by his father, who was term-limited in the 1998 elections.
 Winning easily in that election, he served his first term in the 10th Congress.
 During his first term, he was one of the members of what the media dubbed as the "Spice Boys", a group of neophyte and two-term congressmen who were openly critical of President Joseph Estrada's administration.
 He was subsequently re-elected to the Philippine House of Representatives in the 2001 and 2004 elections.

+As congressman, Zubiri was against the repeal of capital punishment, with him leading the Spice Boys in filing a House resolution in 2002 supporting the "full implementation of the law on the death penalty to deter crime."

 First Senate stint (2007–2011)

 Election

-After serving as a representative for three terms, he was drafted by Lakas–CMD to be one of their candidates in the pro-Gloria Macapagal Arroyo administration TEAM Unity ticket for the 2007 mid-term elections.
+After serving as a representative for three terms, Lakas drafted him to be one of their candidates in the pro-Gloria Macapagal Arroyo administration TEAM Unity ticket for the 2007 mid-term elections.

 In the final tally for the 2007 senatorial race by the Philippine Commission on Elections (Comelec), Rep. Zubiri narrowly defeated opposition candidate Koko Pimentel for the 12th and last slot in the Senate.
 Zubiri had a total of 11,001,730 votes against Pimentel's 10,983,358 votes.
 The margin of some 18,372 votes was strongly contested, particularly the votes from the southern Philippine province of Maguindanao, where Pimentel had lost to Zubiri by a landslide.

 Claiming that the votes in Maguindanao were tainted, Pimentel petitioned the Philippine Supreme Court to invalidate the votes from Maguindanao, effectively disenfranchising a whole province.
 The Supreme Court voted unanimously 14 -0 against Pimentel and allowed the COMELEC (Commission on Elections) to count the votes in Zubiri's favor.
 Pimentel then returned to the Supreme Court for a second time.
 This time, he petitioned the justices to issue a restraining order against the proclamation of Zubiri.
 After oral arguments, however, the High Tribunal again voted to uphold the COMELEC's decision to proclaim Zubiri, consequently failing to grant Pimentel's petition.
 The next day, July 14, 2007, Zubiri was duly proclaimed elected to the Philippine Senate.
 However, the Court's judgment did not prevent Pimentel from bringing his poll protests to the Senate Electoral Tribunal.

 On March 14, 2008, the Supreme Court, in a 40-page decision penned by Associate Justice Minita Chico-Nazario, dismissed Koko Pimentel's petition to stop the Commission on Elections from canvassing votes from the province of Maguindanao, a definite morale booster for Senator Zubiri.